learninglab-dev/ll-first-reactLab/walkthrough.md

   return <Img src={src} alt={alt} onClick={() => setShowImg(!showImg)}/>
 }
 ```
-It's a little tighter, and since we're using the boolean, it's easy to setup the `onClick` for both cases.
-If your new state has more options or if you're returning different components based on state, you'll want to use conditional rendering.
+This code is a little tighter, and since we're using the boolean, it's easy to setup the `onClick` for both cases.
+If your new state has more options or if you're returning different components based on state, though, you'll want to use conditional rendering instead.

 :collision: We're now ready to put our `Switch` to work.
 Jump back over to `App.js`, and we'll replace `<Img/>` with `<Switch/>` like so:
 ```js